FT-Labs/KattisProblems-Python/README.md

 If you don't understand the codes i write, please watch data structures and algorithm videos.
 I prefer Abdul Bari on youtube for algorithms, he is the best teacher you can learn competitive programming from.

+Also, if you prefer Kotlin as your language i solved some with Kotlin too, you can check my other repository.
+However normally Kotlin should be faster than Python because it is a compiled language which works with JVM, but on Kattis Python is much much faster than Kotlin. **Therefore, i recommend you to use difficulty<=3.5 Kotlin is okay, but if you are going to try harder problems >3.5, use Python or C++.*